B2B Lead Generation Glossary

 Lead Nurturing is the process of developing relationships with prospects through targeted content and communications at every stage of the demand states in B2B tech environments.

-You deliver relevant content based on prospect behavior, company characteristics, and demonstrated intent.
-The mechanism maintains engagement with prospects who aren't ready to buy immediately, keeping your solution top-of-mind until they enter active evaluation.
-This bridges the gap between initial interest and sales readiness, preventing leads from going cold in your database.
+Relevant content gets delivered based on prospect behavior, company characteristics, and demonstrated intent.
+Not every prospect is ready to buy now.
+The mechanism maintains engagement with those who aren't, keeping your solution top-of-mind until they enter active evaluation and preventing leads from going cold in your database.
+Managed well, nurturing bridges the gap between initial interest and sales readiness without requiring your sales team to babysit a list.

 Related Terms: